 There's masses to do for active children, including playing hide and seek in the enormous garden.
 There's a tennis court (with excellent coaching available); and with a bit of notice, horse-drawn carriage tours, camel rides, trekking in the Atlas Mountains, bike hire and pony riding or riding lessons can all be arranged.
-Other options include henna painting, botanical tours of the garden, cooking lessons… even acrobats can be brought in (ask in advance of your stay, or check the in-room menus for options during your stay).
+Other options include henna painting, botanical tours of the garden, cooking lessons… even acrobats or magicians can be brought in (ask in advance of your stay, or check the in-room menus for options during your stay).

 There are five swimming pools (two are always heated), plus a portable inflatable one just for toddlers.